Midrange Espresso Machines

 • The PID’s UI is somewhat confusing to set for anything more complex than brew and steam temperatures.
 Keep the user manual, you’re gonna need it.

-• The turn-on timer is pretty much useless, just using a $20 smart plug instead.
+• The turn-on timer is pretty much useless, just use a $20 smart plug instead.

 • The stock drip tray is a terrible design.
 Luckily, Pantechnicon sells a 3D printed replacement part, but it is still baffling that they didn’t update this from the original Silvia or Silvia Pro.

-• The pressure gauge reads boiler pressure rather than actual group pressure, so it should be ignored or at least taken with a grain of salt.
+• The pressure gauge reads pressure at the boiler rather than at the group, so it should be ignored or at least taken with a grain of salt.

 • Steam arm is a traditional type, no no-burn tubing here.

-• The stock shower screen seems to hang onto a lot of coffee grounds, so it’s worth spending $20 on the IMS Competition screen solely for ease of cleaning.
+• The stock shower screen seems to hang onto a lot of coffee grounds, so it’s worth spending $20 on the IMS precision (RA200IM) screen solely for ease of cleaning.

 • Make sure all panels are tightened down all the way to keep noise down - if they are not, they will rattle like mad.